bharat72007/gorest/README.md

 In Request which needs Body in the request, user needs to construct Payload first.
 Right now only JSON format Payload is supported.
-Lets create an structure which user needs to post
+Let’s create a structure which user needs to post

 ```go